-In preparation for a move, I recently packed up my bookshelves and re-encountered many of the classic resources I have recommended to caregivers again and again.
-These books are always on my “must read books for caregivers” list, and I have selected four of my favorites to share with you.
-The first two are novels and the other two are non-fiction.
+In preparation for a move, I recently packed up my bookshelves and rediscovered many of the classic resources I have recommended to caregivers again and again over the years.
+These books are always on my “must-read books for caregivers” list.

 This book tells the story of three generations of women: Ellie, a 75-year-old grandmother, her 55-year-old daughter Barbara and her 29-year-old granddaughter Lucy.
 Ellie strives to remain physically and mentally young, so she feels she has more in common with Lucy than her own daughter.
 On her 75th birthday, Ellie wishes to be 29 again for just one day as she blows out her candles.
 As the adage goes, be careful what you wish for!

-Unlike 29, this novel is a difficult and emotional read because it chronicles many of the tough issues surrounding Alzheimer’s disease.
+This title is touted as one of the best books for Alzheimer’s caregivers.
+Unlike 29, Still Alice is a difficult and emotional read because it chronicles many of the tough issues surrounding Alzheimer’s disease.
 Main character Alice Howland is a 50-year-old Harvard professor who has built a successful career and family life, but everything changes when she is diagnosed with early-onset Alzheimer’s disease.

-What I really find helpful about this book is that it tells the story of dementia from the perspective of the person living with the disease.
-While this book incorporates the experiences of Alice’s husband, grown children and colleagues, the unique value is that it provides a rare glimpse into the feelings and attitudes of those who have been diagnosed with dementia.
-Genova holds a PhD in neuroscience, so the work rings very true from both clinical and scientific standpoints as well.
+What I find helpful about this book is that it tells the story of dementia from the perspective of the person living with the disease.
+While this novel incorporates the experiences of Alice’s husband, grown children and colleagues, the unique value is that it provides a rare glimpse into the feelings and attitudes of those who have been diagnosed with dementia.
+Genova holds a Ph.D. in neuroscience, so the work rings very true from both clinical and scientific standpoints as well.

-How to Say It to Seniors: Closing the Communication Gap with Our Elders by David Solie
+How to Say It to Seniors: Closing the Communication Gap with Our Elders, by David Solie, M.S., PA

 Published in 2014, this work was originally intended for professionals in the elder care field, but I have often recommended it to family caregivers.
 The main message of this practical guide is that older adults must balance the desire to maintain control of their world with the desire to control their legacy, or how the world will remember them.
 As caregivers, it is helpful for us to understand this dichotomy and learn to use different approaches for navigating the challenges of caring for and communicating effectively with our loved ones.

-While it is difficult to know where to start when searching for caregiving advice and counsel, I find the above works each provide a varied and important perspective.
-The Caregiver Forum is another excellent source of tried and true information and resources compiled by and for caregivers.
-Below are some AgingCare members’ best book recommendations on topics like dementia care, family dysfunction, end-of-life issues and self-help.
+While it is difficult to know where to start when searching for caregiving advice, I find the above works provide a varied and important perspective.
+The Caregiver Forum is another excellent source of tried and true information and resources compiled by and for family caregivers.
+Below are some AgingCare members’ best book recommendations on topics like dementia care, family dysfunction, caregiver stress, end-of-life issues and self-help.

-- Loving Someone Who Has Dementia: How to Find Hope While Coping with Stress and Grief by Pauline Boss
+- Loving Someone Who Has Dementia: How to Find Hope While Coping with Stress and Grief, by Pauline Boss, Ph.D.

-- The Mindful Caregiver: Finding Ease in the Caregiving Journey by Nancy Kriseman
+- The Mindful Caregiver: Finding Ease in the Caregiving Journey, by Nancy Kriseman, LCSW

-- Adult Children: The Secrets of Dysfunctional Families by John and Linda Friel
+- Adult Children: The Secrets of Dysfunctional Families, by John Friel, Ph.D., and Linda Friel, M.A.